seandavi/CompleteGenomicsTools/doc/index.rst

 Calling and Annotating Somatic Variants
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 Given two samples, a tumor sample and an normal sample, one often wants to call and annotate somatic variants.
-The Complete Genomics cgatools_ offers a tool called :program:calldiff that offers that functionality.
+The Complete Genomics cgatools_ offers a tool called :program:`calldiff` that offers that functionality.
 The output of that command includes a number of files that describe how the two samples differ in their genotypes.
 However, the functional annotation present in the original variant files is, unfortunately, lost in the process.
 So, the output from the :program:calldiff must be filtered for biological relevance and then annotated for functional relevance.
 A high-level workflow like this:

   1. Apply cgatools_ calldiff to the tumor and normal samples
   2. Filter :program: calldiff output to find variants that differ between the tumor and normal in an interesting way
-  3. Annotate the interesting variants in the tumor with functional information using annovar_, specifically the :program:summarize_annovar.pl script
+  3. Annotate the interesting variants in the tumor with functional information using annovar_, specifically the :program:`summarize_annovar.pl` script

 An example of the cgatools_ calldiff command looks like:

 ::

-   % cgatools calldiff --reference=/data/sedavis/public/CG/build37.crr \
+   cgatools calldiff --reference=/data/sedavis/public/CG/build37.crr \
-       --variantsA=/data/sedavis/sequencing/beppe/CGI/GS000002674-DID/GS000001738-ASM/GS00359-DNA_F01/ASM/var-GS000001738-ASM.tsv.bz2 \
+       --variantsA=GS00359-DNA_F01/ASM/var-GS000001738-ASM.tsv.bz2 \
-       --variantsB=/data/sedavis/sequencing/beppe/CGI/GS000002675-DID/GS000001739-ASM/GS00359-DNA_G01/ASM/var-GS000001739-ASM.tsv.bz2 \
+       --variantsB=GS00359-DNA_G01/ASM/var-GS000001739-ASM.tsv.bz2 \
        --reports=SuperlocusOutput,SuperlocusStats,LocusOutput,LocusStats,VariantOutput,SomaticOutput \
-       --export-rootA=/data/sedavis/sequencing/beppe/CGI/GS000002674-DID/GS000001738-ASM/GS00359-DNA_F01 \
+       --export-rootA=GS00359-DNA_F01 \
-       --export-rootB=/data/sedavis/sequencing/beppe/CGI/GS000002675-DID/GS000001739-ASM/GS00359-DNA_G01 \
+       --export-rootB=GS00359-DNA_G01 \
        --beta

 The :program:`calldiff` command takes as input two variant files and two matching "export roots".
 The variant files have the name "var-..." and normally live in the export-root/ASM directory.
 File *A* is always the tumor while file *B* represents the normal sample.
 The export root is the directory directly above the ASM directory.